MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/search.md

 ## Display Properties

 Searches, filters, and orderings can be also done on specific `DisplayProperties` fields that are configured for custom search.
-Titles can configure their custom search and filter properties in the "Display properties mappings" section in Game Manager.
+Titles can configure their custom search and filter properties in the *Display Properties Mappings* setting in Game Manager.

 ![Display Properties screenshot in Game Manager](media/displayproperties.png)